 Over the years the membership grew beyond the Admiralty Islands, attracting boaters and islanders from the Lake Fleet, Navy and Ivy Lea Groups and Rockport.
 Word of mouth about the usefulness of having shoal markers spread and soon there was no boundary – TIA marked both sides of the border.

-In the 1980’s the US Coast Guard decreed that all shoal markers on navigable waters had to conform to be uniform in shape and markings.
-The cost went from $10 a barrel to $100 each plus the price of anchor & chain (2017 cost now over $200).
+In the 1980’s the US Coast Guard decreed that all shoal markers on navigable waters had to be uniform in shape and markings.
+The cost went from $10 a barrel to $100 each plus the price of anchor & chain (2017 cost is now over $200).
 Everyone was asked to find new members to help cover these escalating costs.

 TIA has been responsible for river shoal marking as well as other river safety programs.
 A simple safety card with local emergency numbers was made available by an island phone for residents to use when necessary.
 Other TIA initiatives included the eradication of gypsy moth larvae, providing defibrillators at marinas, the development of a campaign on fire pumps for islanders and remote locations, and securing funding for local Canadian and US fire departments to purchase essential equipment.